Albert Einstein: Marriages, relationships and children

-A volume of Einstein's letters released by Hebrew University of Jerusalem in 2006 added some other women with whom he was romantically involved.
+A volume of Einstein's letters released by the Hebrew University of Jerusalem in 2006 added some other women with whom he was romantically involved.
 They included Margarete Lebach (a married Austrian), Estella Katzenellenbogen (the rich owner of a florist business), Toni Mendel (a wealthy Jewish widow) and Ethel Michanowski (a Berlin socialite), with whom he spent time and from whom he accepted gifts while married to Löwenthal.
-After being widowed, Einstein was briefly in a relationship with Margarita Konenkova, thought by some to be a Russian spy; her husband, the Russian sculptor Sergei Konenkov, created the bronze bust of Einstein at the Institute for Advanced Study at Princeton.
+After being widowed, Einstein was briefly in a relationship with Margarita Konenkova, thought by some to be a Russian spy; (Note: The claim that Konenkova was a spy is based on Special Tasks, a discredited memoir by Pavel Sudoplatov.) her husband, the Russian sculptor Sergei Konenkov, created the bronze bust of Einstein at the Institute for Advanced Study at Princeton.

 Following an episode of acute mental illness at about the age of twenty, Einstein's son Eduard was diagnosed with schizophrenia.
 He spent the remainder of his life either in the care of his mother or in temporary confinement in an asylum.
 After her death, he was committed permanently to Burghölzli, the Psychiatric University Hospital in Zurich.